Everything You Need to Know About Probiotics | What is the Best Probiotic for Gut Health? | Do Fermented Vegetables Contain Histamine?

-To summarize: I do not want genetically modified microorganisms in my gut, so I stick to eating our wild fermented vegetables that NEVER contain commercially produced microbial cultures.
+I do not want genetically modified microorganisms in my gut, so I stick to eating our wild fermented vegetables that NEVER contain commercially produced microbial cultures.

 The microbes in our wild fermented vegetables come only from the soil microbiome of the fields in which the vegetables we ferment were grown.
 They’re natural and from nature.

 So What is the Best Probiotic to Use?

 Eating a variety of wild fermented vegetables and drinking kombucha or water kefir occasionally are the best ways to introduce a rich population of probiotic microorganisms to your body.
 Fermented vegetables not only contain essential vitamins and nutrients that are crucial to health, but they contain the most natural form of probiotics: microorganisms that come from the soil in which the vegetables are grown.

 Gut health is not as simple as just popping a probiotic pill.
 It’s about forming a dietary lifestyle based around fresh plant foods, eating a variety of seasonal and local fruits and vegetables, and consuming natural sources of probiotic bacteria.
 The best natural sources of probiotic bacteria = fermented vegetables from a reliable source.